What is Sexual Assault?

 Common Defences to Sexual Assault

 Some of the common defences raised against these allegations include:

 - The sexual touching did not happen at all;

 - If the sexual touching did take place, it was consensual;

-- If the sexual touching took place and was ultimately found not to be consensual, that the accused had an honest, but mistaken, belief that the other party had consented.
+- If the sexual touching took place and was ultimately found not to be consensual, that the accused had an honest, but mistaken, belief that the other party had communicated consent.

-If you or someone you know has been charged with this serious offence, contact Andrew Captan for a free consultation.
+If you or someone you know has been charged with this serious offence, contact Andrew Captan – Sexual Assault Lawyer for a free initial consultation.